click on photo to go back

 **If it can be confirmed that Nina Guilbert is indeed Nina

-Therese Shaw is these facts are correct.
+Therese Shaw then these facts are correct.

-All dates for movies are for the official US release.
+All dates for movies are for the first US release.

 All dates for TV programs are original first airdates.